MapsPeople/docs/src/content/cms/booking-providers.md

     1. Go to [Google Cloud Console](https://console.cloud.google.com/).
     1. Navigate to your Project containing your location resources, and ensure it is the active Project.
     1. Open the top-left menu and navigate to **IAM & Admin > IAM**.
-    1. Click on **Service Accounts** in the IAM & Admin menu
+    1. Click on **Service Accounts** in the IAM & Admin menu.
     1. Click on **Create Service Account**.
     1. Fill out account details.
     1. Assign the **Editor** role - Another role can be chosen, as long as it has permissions to manage resources and calendars.
     1. Click **Done**.
     1. Head back to **Service Accounts** and open the newly created service account.
     1. Navigate to the **Keys** tab and click **Add Key > Create new key > JSON**
     1. Save and secure the downloaded file, as you will not be able to retrieve it again.
 1. **Booking Permissions** -

-## Office 365
+### Office 365

 ![solution-details-booking-provider-office365](/assets/cms/solution-details/Solution_Details_Booking_Providers_Office365.png)